 Founded by Anita Patel and Sheetal Avlani, Zero Yet 100 specialises in gender-neutral, toxin-free beauty products.
 On a mission to provide a healthy alternative to the chemicals ingested when using commercial brands, this Hong Kong-based pick formulates its products with a range of natural ingredients, including shea butter, coconut oil, and aloe vera.
-All products are tested personally by the co-founders.
 As a bonus, Zero Yet 100 also uses recyclable packaging, making it the perfect low-waste beauty and skincare solution.
-Shop the brand online or in various locations across Hong Kong.

 Zero Yet 100, www.zeroyet100.com

-Editor’s Note: This article was originally written and published in August, 2018 by Inés Fung, and updated in May 2020 by Faristha Kanakkapillai.
+Editor’s Note: “Local Ethical Beauty Brands We Love” was originally written and published in August 2018 by Inés Fung, and was most recently updated in May 2022 by Sakina Abidi.